zsparal/api-documentation/source/reference/v1/subscriptions-api/list-subscriptions.rst

    :oauth: true

 .. warning:: This is the documentation of the v1 API.
 The documentation for listing subscriptions in the new v2 API can
-             be found :ref:`here <v2/subscriptions-list>`.
-For more information on the v2 API, refer to our :ref:`v2 migration guide <migrate-to-v2>`.
+             be found :doc:`here </reference/v2/subscriptions-api/list-subscriptions>`.
+For more information on the v2 API, refer to our :doc:`v2 migration guide </migrating-v1-to-v2>`.

 Retrieve all subscriptions of a customer.